mrazomej/phd/docs/src/chapter_05/section_07_gillespie.md

 the steady-state mRNA distributions for one copy (light blue) and two copies of the promoter (dark blue) as defined by Eq. $\ref{eq:two_state_mRNA}$.
-Shaded regions represent the corresponding distribution obtained using 2500 stochastic mRNA trajectories and taking the last cell-cycle to approximate the distribution.
+Shaded regions represent the corresponding distribution obtained using 2500 stochastic mRNA trajectories and taking the last cell cycle to approximate the distribution.
 The Python code [(`ch5_fig21.py`)](https://github.com/RPGroup-PBoC/chann_cap/blob/master/src/figs/figS21.py) used to generate this figure can be found on the original paper [GitHub